exercism/website-copy/tracks/csharp/exercises/diffie-hellman/mentoring.md

 https://gist.github.com/rharkanson/50fe61655e80488fcfec7d2ee8eff568.

 But this might be too much for some and perhaps the generation of a 32 integer could be used as a starting point for a discussiona bout limitations of the standard libraries as well as implications of 'shortcuts' like that have on security of solutions.
+In this example the standard libraries support BigInteger operations typical in secuirty applications with the `BigInteger.ModPow()` function.
+Without it there is a lot of casting to do.
+But there is no good way to generate a random BigInteger necessary for a lot of securitity tasks.
+The use of `random.Next((int)primeP)` appears to be working, the tests pass, but the solution is not what it seems as the returned random numbers are of `BigInteger` type, but all fall within 64 bit integer range.